All Episodes

 If she wants to try to end up as governor of New York, she has a graceful out now.

-Well, you know, I know they've got David Patterson.
+Well, I know they've got David Patterson.

 Wait till you hear about this guy.

-Obama is number one, he's been number one for most of the primaries.
+He's been number one for most of the primaries.

-Uh Hillary has no chance to the rest of the primaries to catch him in the pledged delegate portion of this.
+Hillary has no chance to the rest of the primaries to catch him in the pledged delegate portion of this.

-And yet, as we pointed out yesterday, she's running around uh acting like she's won this, and it ought to be Obama on the ticket.
+And yet, as we pointed out yesterday, she's running around acting like she's won this, and it ought to be Obama on the ticket.

 We have put this to music, ladies and gentlemen.

-On the cutting edge of societal evolution, Rush Limboy.
+On the cutting edge of societal evolution, Rush Limboy, you listen regularly to this program.

-You will know things before they happen.
+You will know things before they happen, particularly on the Democrat side.

 We know those people like every square inch of my glorious naked body.

-Prudence in uh in Kinder Hook Lake, New York.
+Prudence in Kinderhook Lake, New York.

 Nice to have you.